ilyasergey/YSC4231/source/prerequisites.rst

   runMain basic.HelloWorld

-This will execute a simple script printing (after some additional log information about cupdates and compilation) ``Hello, World!`` to the output.
+This will execute a simple script printing (after dumping some rather verbose log information about software updates and compilation) the message ``Hello, World!`` to the output.

 You can now exit ``sbt`` console by typing::